nathanramoscfa/pyfinlab/README.md

 # PyFinanceLab

-PyFinanceLab is a project which brings together various financial applications into one package for research and portfolio management.
+PyFinanceLab is a library which brings together various financial applications into one package for research and portfolio management.
 PyFinanceLab is in pre-alpha development.
 Please open an issue if you find any bugs.

 ## Features

-**PyFinanceLab** is a library of financial applications focusing on portfolio management for Python.

 * **Data Api Wrapper**